thechancer/pallight/README.md

 | SZiRain REMOT-8CH | ⚠️ | Same protocol, untested |
 | Any HF-LPB100 / HF-A11 based controller | ⚠️ | Protocol compatible |

-The integration uses the **Xlink local UDP protocol** on port 5987, reverse-engineered from pcap captures of the native PalLighting Android app.
+The integration uses the **Xlink local UDP protocol** on port 5987, reverse-engineered from pcap captures of the native PalLighting Android app and a bit of app reverse engineering..

 ---